-When Singaporeans receive those subsidises, they will have to pay lesser to receive quality healthcare.
+When Singaporeans receive those subsidies, they will have to pay lesser to receive quality healthcare.
 Those subsidies cover many aspects of healthcare, such as basic medical consultations at polyclinics, hospital stays and day surgeries.
 However, foreign employees are not entitled to these subsidies, which means healthcare will cost more for them.

 If you are a foreign worker who is working in Singapore, healthcare may be expensive for you.
 However, there are options available that will help alleviate the financial burden caused by the medical bills.

-Seek help when facing challenges
+Seeking help when facing challenges

-When faced with challenges in a country that is alien to them, foreign employees will face an immense amount of amount of stress and loneliness.
+When faced with challenges in a country that is alien to them, foreign employees will face an immense amount of stress and loneliness.
 However, they are not alone in their journey to overcome those challenges.
 In Singapore, there is a range of Non – Governmental Organisations that will readily assist them tackling those issues.

 In terms of financial challenges, there are also organisations that can assist foreign employees in solving them.
 One such organisation is Soon Seng, which is a moneylender in Singapore.
 Soon Seng offers low interest personal loans to foreigners.
-These loans has high approval rates and are approved swiftly as we understand your need for quick credit.
+These loans have high approval rates and are approved swiftly as we understand your need for quick credit.